Puppy Socialization

 WHAT IS SOCIALIZATION

-Basically, socialization is how we teach our puppies how to appropriately behave in, and cope with, the world.
-We can think of socialization as stress inoculation.
+Basically, socialization is how we teach our puppies how to appropriately behave in, and cope with, the human world.
+Think of socialization as stress inoculation.
 We teach them about our human-centric world by exposing them to all the things they’ll encounter throughout their life - cars, new people, kids, babies, other dogs, cats, livestock, bikes, vacuums, scooters, hair dryers, lawn mowers, etc. This ensures that when they see these things as adult dogs, they’ll view them as no big deal.

 WHY IT'S BENEFICIAL